josempi/Getting-and-Cleaning-Data-Course-Project/README.md

 5. Extract only the columns with std() and mean() measurements/ observations
 6. Convert activity codes to decriptive activities
 7. Relable column names in the MergeInfo data frame with better descriptions
-8. Write the MergeInfo data frame to MergeInfo.CSV
+8. Write the MergeInfo data frame to MergeInfo.csv
 9. Aggregate data from MergeInfo into the MergeInfo2 data frame with the average of all variables
 10. Sort MergeInfo2 by Subject and Activity columns
 11. Write the MergeInfo2 file to MergeInfoTidyData.txt